 The sheer amount of fake and forged militaria hitting eBay is immense.
 The inability of eBay to efficiently tackle this avalanche of fakes is thought by many of us to support this criminal endeavour.
 A number of well-know forgers continually ply their trade there (and elsewhere).
 I have a dedicated page regarding the faking of ARP badges but the post-war commemorative Auxiliary Unit badges are now being faked.
 Sadly, buyers are not doing anywhere near enough research before purchasing these badges.

 Auxiliary Unit badges are somewhat scarce and command a premium price - originals often go for in excess of £400.
 The below badge, from a well known shyster, has all the hallmarks of the faked ARP badges - the most obvious being the rear of the badge.
-So far, thankfully, the fakes have not been able to replicate the rear of the badges.
-The fitting on this badge is a fantasy and the addition of an acid dip to generate the verdigris is a scam seen many times on other fakes.
+So far, thankfully, the fakes have not been able to replicate the rear of the badges; genuine badges have a half-moon lapel fitting.
+The fitting on this badge is a fantasy and the addition of an acid dip to generate the verdigris is an aging scam seen many times on other fakes.
 Sadly, someone ponied up £196 (including shipping) for this piece of worthless crap.

 See an example of a genuine Auxiliary Unit stand down enamel lapel badge.